yanghengtang/tp/docs/DeveloperGuide.md

 ### Editing a patient

-1. Editing a patient name while all patients are being shown
+1. Editing a patient's name while all patients are being shown

     1. Prerequisites: List all patients using the `list_p` command.
 Multiple patients in the patient list.